-HUD may also extend the application deadline upon request if there is a presidentially-declared disaster in the applicant's area.
+HUD may also extend the application deadline upon request if there is a presidentially declared disaster in the applicant's area.

-In the event of either of these events, HUD will post a notice on its website that establishes the new, extended deadline for the affected applicants.
-HUD will also include the fact of the extension in the program's Notice of Funding Awards that is required to be published in the Federal Register.
+If these events occur, HUD will post a notice on its website establishing the new, extended deadline for the affected applicants.
+HUD will also include the fact of the extension in the program's Notice of Funding Awards required to be published in the Federal Register.